weaviate/weaviate-io/developers/weaviate/modules/reader-generator-modules/generative-mistral.md

 ## Weaviate instance configuration

-:::tip Not applicable to WCS
+:::tip
-This module is enabled and pre-configured on Weaviate Cloud Services.
+This module is enabled and pre-configured in Weaviate Cloud Services.
 :::

 ### Docker Compose file